Next Stage Facilitation

 Group Tuition Discounts are available for groups of two or more people from the same organization.
 A discount code MUST be obtained prior to registration.

 Note: participants are responsible for their own meals and accommodations.
-Commuter packages are available.
+Commuter packages are available and there are a number of rooms available onsite.

 Next Stage Facilitation attracts leaders and managers, intra- and entrepreneurs, facilitators, consultants, coaches, psychologists and therapists, social innovators, and educators.